 Capitol Technology University has a number of merit-based scholarships.
 High school and transfer applicants for undergraduate acceptance are automatically reviewed for these.

 High school students who apply to Capitol Technology University for admission as first-year students automatically have their applications reviewed for one of four institutional scholarship programs: Richard J. Heiman, Presidential, Board of Trustees, and Wainwright Scholarships.
 Students whose cumulative grade point average and enrollment in AP/IB/PLTW or Honors courses fit into the Merit Scholarship Grid will automatically receive a scholarship.
 Students who have not enrolled in AP/IB/PLTW or Honors courses will be evaluated on their GPA alone.
 All students will be notified by the Office of Admissions of their award amount.
+All scholarships require full-time enrollment in on campus programs and are limited to four years.

 All the scholarships are annually renewable to recipients who maintain a 3.0 grade point average and complete 24 credits each year.